aepryus/Cocytus/Commenting.md

 your code requires comments to explain, perhaps its time to re-write it instead.

 A much better tool for creating readable code than commenting is elegant naming and code structure.
 A class’s name should make it apparent what it is; a method name should make it apparent what it does.
-The implementation of the method should be clear and concise.
+The implementation of methods should be clear and concise.

+Certainly, there will be times when comments are actually needed, but they should be the exception not the rule.